eosnetworkfoundation/grant-framework/applications/WeFund.md

 - Withdraw from the Anchor market and measure the UST amount(u) withdrawn from the Anchor market.

-If u>m, transfer m UST to the project creator, (u-m) UST is stored on the Wefund smart contract for profit distribution.
+If u\&gt;m, transfer m UST to the project creator, (u-m) UST is stored on the Wefund smart contract for profit distribution.

-If u<m, transfer u UST to the project creator.
+If u\&lt;m, transfer u UST to the project creator.

 - Turn the milestone step to next
 - If milestone done, turn the project status to ::Done